vvzhukov/vvzhukov.github.io/_posts/2024-02-06-IBMSkillsBuild.md

 If you read till the end, I encourage you to share your thoughts or experiences with IBM SkillsBuild or other learnign platforms.

 P.S.
 Written with a help of GPT-4.0
 P.S.2.
-I have implemented Google Analytics engine (Hello to my ~bots~ readers from Italy and Germany) to this blog so in the next post i will review the basic features and describe the how-to guide.
+I have implemented Google Analytics engine to this blog (Hello to my ~bots~ readers from Italy and Germany) so in the next post we  will review the basic features and the how-to guide.